exasol/project-keeper/README.md

 ## Pom File

 For maven projects, project-keeper generates a `pk_generated_parent.pom` file.
 This file contains all the required plugins, dependencies and configurations.
-PK configures you `pom.xml` to use this file as a parent pom.
-By that, your pom.xml inherits all the configuration.
+PK configures your `pom.xml` to use this file as a parent pom.
+By that, your `pom.xml` inherits all the configuration.

 ### Using a Parent pom